de-luxe/burstcoin-observer/README.md

 The Web-Application provides a overview on different aspects within the Burstcoin network, including pools and crowdfund.

 ## Features:
-- Provides Network, Pool, Asset and Crowdfund Overview
+- Provides Network, Pool, Node, Asset and Crowdfund Overview
 - Easy to run with included standalone tomcat server.
 - All Data available via API for JSON and JSONP
 - Allows using Proxy and  Google Analytics